vetoms/SimpleHTTPServer/README.md

 Running the tests will produce output like the following:

   TCP Server Tests
-    ✓ should return 200 OK for root route
+    **✓ should return 200 OK for root route
-    ✓ should echo back the content after /echo/
+    **✓ should echo back the content after /echo/
-    ✓ should return gzip compressed content if requested ✓ should return 404 for an unknown route
+    **✓ should return gzip compressed content if requested **✓ should return 404 for an unknown route
-    ✓ should return the correct User-Agent header License
+    **✓ should return the correct User-Agent header

+## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License